A Close Look at Higher Self and Ego

 Did you make that decision when you were angry or frustrated?
 Or out of greed or a false sense of safety?
 If so, it was your ego that made your decision for you.
 You did everything you could to attain it and or to protect yourself.
 You didn’t stop to wonder how it would affect you spiritually.
 Or the decision didn’t come to you naturally- instead, you were under a lot of stress to choose and get it over with.
 This is where ego vs. higher self comes into play.

 However, if you have made choices that your heart feels happy with, which you know will be good for you despite not being wholly aware of it- it is your higher self guiding you.
 It is simply the energies in the universe aligning to let you make good decisions for yourself without any comebacks.
 It is the best for you!

 Are you struggling with relationship issues?
 Check out these free Resources for Couples

 Final Thoughts on Ego vs. Higher Self

 If you make a decision using your higher self, don’t doubt it; let it guide you in your journey.
 Choosing to live in your highest form is rewarding.
 It is simple faith in yourself or a higher power that you will make the finest decisions for yourself.
-This will always make you happier, content and give you a life full of love and comfort, and prosperity.
+This can help you eliminate negative thoughts, make you happier, and content and give you a life full of love and comfort, and prosperity.
 The higher self allows you to see things your ego might not let you.
 So let it flow over you like calm water.

 Are you questioning your decisions?
 Are you unsure of your path?
 Do you wish success showed itself to you?
 Are you feeling like there is something holding you back?
 Are you ready to make a change?